ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 }
 ```

 The `link` property in `recording` is a link to get and play recording file from RingCentral server.
 The `contentUri` is a URI which can be used to get `recording` file with RingCentral access token.
 If you pass `recordingWithToken` when register service, you can get contentUri with access_token.
-The access_token will be expired in minutes, so need to download immediately when get it.
+The access_token will be expired in minutes, so you need to download immediately after getting it.

 ```js
 {